EB2 National Interest Waiver Application for Foreign Entrepreneurs

 The EB2 National Interest Waiver category has its own challenges for foreign entrepreneurs, and NIW's Three-Prong test requirement is also applied for the foreign entrepreneurs:

-1) must seek employment in an area that has substantial intrinsic merit;
+1) must seek employment in an area that has substantial merit and national importance;

 USCIS' announcement has provided an avenue to U.S. permanent residence via entrepreneurship.
 But it is important to understand the potential hurdles that may limit the eligibility for alien entrepreneurs to apply for EB2 National Interest Waiver.

-1) First Prong for NIW: Substantial Intrinsic Merit
+1) First Prong for NIW: Substantial Merit and national importance

-This prong requires that the benefit derived from the alien entrepreneur's presence in the United States must be national in scope.
-This requirement could be a challenge for some people with local business.
-But the alien entrepreneurs could meet the requirement by demonstrating that the business will create related jobs other locations of the United States, or that the jobs created locally have a positive national impact.
+This prong does not requires that the benefit derived from the alien entrepreneur's presence in the United States must be national in scope.
+Alien entrepreneurs could meet the requirement by demonstrating that the business will create related jobs in the United States, and the jobs created even locally have a positive national impact and importance.

-The NYSDOT’s third prong considers the labor certification process' benefit to the United States.
-An alien applicant seeking a waiver of labor certification process must present a national benefit so great as to outweigh the national interest inherent in the labor certification process.
+The Dhanasar third prong considers the labor certification process' benefit to the United States.
+An alien applicant seeking a waiver of labor certification process must present a national benefit to outweigh the national interest inherent in the labor certification process.

 In the EB2 immigrant visa category, one of the the Labor Certification's requirements is that the alien employee should not have the ownership of the employer, such as corporation, partnership, or sole proprietorship, as indicated in a question asked in the PERM Labor certifications application Form 9089: